Isabella, 3rd Countess of Gloucester

 John’s father King Henry II died on July 6, 1189, and John’s elder brother succeeded their father as King Richard I of England.
 On August 29, 1189, John and Isabella of Gloucester were married at Marlborough Castle in Wiltshire, England and John assumed the Earldom of Gloucester in the right of his wife.
 Isabella and John were second cousins as they were both great-grandchildren of King Henry I of England.
 For that reason, Baldwin of Forde, Archbishop of Canterbury declared the marriage null by reason of consanguinity.
 Roman Catholic Canon Law prohibited marriage between a couple who were within four degrees of consanguinity.
 As second cousins, Isabella and John were within three degrees.
 An appeal was made to Rome and the Archbishop of Canterbury was overruled by Pope Clement III.

 On April 6, 1199, John’s childless brother King Richard I died of gangrene from an arrow wound, and John became King of England.
 He was crowned at Westminster Abbey on May 27, 1199.
 John’s next order of business was to have his marriage to Isabella annulled.
 Isabella and John were ill-matched and the marriage had produced no children.
 Isabella had not been acknowledged as queen and the marriage was easily annulled using the grounds of consanguinity.
 John kept Isabella’s lands and Isabella did not contest the annulment.
 After the annulment, John granted the title of Earl of Gloucester to Isabella’s nephew Amaury IV, Count of Évreux.
-When Amaury died without children in 1213, Isabella once again became Countess of Gloucester in her own right and held the title until her death in 1217.
+When Amaury died without children in 1213, Isabella once again became Countess of Gloucester in her own right and held the title until she died in 1217.
 In 1200, John married Isabella of Angoulême, the only child of Aymer III, Count of Angoulême, and therefore destined to be Duchess of Angoulême in her own right.
 John and Isabella of Angoulême had five children including John’s successor King Henry III.

 Isabella’s third husband Hubert de Burgh, 1st Earl of Kent; Credit – Wikipedia